Easter Egg Hunt Fun With Find It Game

 Once your dog has more experience at the game, add a few more treats and make the hiding places tougher.
 This makes the game more challenging.

 The more food motivated your dog is, the faster he/she will figure out the game.
 Keep finding tougher treat hiding places, but be sure your dog can easily access it and nab the treat.
 Don’t use the same hiding spots too often, your dog will tend to lose interest.
+If your dog has trouble finding a couple, give him hints to help him find all the treats.

 Cats Love Find It, Too!